JonathanLoungani/bf-interpreters/README.md

 Usage: `python brainfuck.py <program_file_path> <optional_input>`

-To test your implementation, run `./test_brainfuck.sh`.
-You may have to add execution priviliges with `chmod +x test_brainfuck.sh` first.
+To test your implementation, run `./test.sh brainfuck`.
+You may have to add execution priviliges with `chmod +x test.sh` first.

 ### Tips